petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/organizing-claritys-content.md

 <!--TASK: Reassess article organization; currently it combines 'Organizing' and 'Displaying' content-->

 In the previous section, you learned about the different types of content that Clarity wants to employ for their enterprise marketing website.
-This section covers some of the key Liferay features you can use to organize content once created:
+This section covers some of the key Liferay features you can use to organize and display content:

 - Categories
 - Tags
+- Asset Publishers
 - Collections

-## Categories
+## Categories and Tags

+Both categories and tags are vital tools for organizing content in Liferay.
+Categories are rigid and hierarchical, while tags are flat and freeform.
+Use categories when you need a formal, top-down structure that integrates with your site's architecture (e.g., navigation and display pages) and helps you enforce content standards and requirements.
+Use tags when you need flexible, user-driven organization to highlight keywords and enhance your site's search experience.
+Often, as in Clarity's case, your solution will require a combination of the two features.

+### Categories

 You can use categories to group assets with similar content or information.
 Categories support hierarchical organization of your content with nesting and subcategories so that you can classify your content in as much or as little detail as you wish.
 This makes it easier for users to find relevant information through search or navigation.